j50301m/cfgloader_rs/example/README.md

 # CFGLoader Example

-This example demonstrates how to use the `cfgloader-rs` library to load configuration from environment variables and `.env` files.
+This example demonstrates how to use the `cfgloader_rs` library to load configuration from environment variables and `.env` files.

 ## Running the Example